yadderace/funnel-graph-js/README.md

 [![Demo](https://i.imgur.com/mmb1xCr.gif)](https://codepen.io/arik-test/pen/KKLZrVe)

-## Vue support
+## Support for Vue, React, and Other Frameworks
-There's no need to use the Vue in specific project: [vue-funnel-graph-js](https://github.com/greghub/vue-funnel-graph-js)
+There's no need to use the specific Vue project: [vue-funnel-graph-js](https://github.com/greghub/vue-funnel-graph-js)
-This project is using dynamic data and configuration updates.
-It is very simple to integrate with any FE JS framework.
+This project supports dynamic data and configuration updates and is very simple to integrate with any front-end JavaScript framework, including Vue, React, and others.

 Vue2 Example: https://codepen.io/arik-test/pen/qBGYjyG